Event Responder Profiles

 2. Device Selection

-Select the devices or Access Point Groups to which a response is sent.
-If the user want to cover all the Access Points, then select the sites from the drop-down menu list.
+Select the Switch or Access Point Groups to which a response is sent.
+If the user want to cover all the Access Points or Devices, then select the sites from the drop-down menu list.
 The Responder will only send a response to device events sent from the selected devices.
 To pick devices from a list of devices, click on “Launch device selection dialog”.
 A Device Selection window opens from which you can select the devices for upgrade.
 Once devices are selected, click on Next to move to the Step 3.

 3. Event Type